ESTABLISH A BUSINESS

 Retail Investment Fund (RIF)

 The Retail Investment Fund (RIF) program is a reimbursement incentive program through the City of Milwaukee for retail development projects.
-The size of a RIF grant is determined by the size of the project, private investment, and job creation.
-RIF projects require a matching contribution that is in excess of the amount of RIF reward.
+The size of a RIF grant is determined by the size of the project, associated private investment, and anticipated job creation numbers.
+RIF projects require a matching contribution that is in excess of the amount of the RIF reward.

-In an effort to leverage City funds, BID 10 will consider requests to match half of the funds awarded by the City, up to $4000.00.
+In an effort to maximize the impact of City funds, BID 10 will consider requests to provide up to an additional $4,000 for this purpose.

 Additional BID 10 Support